itsHanibee/itsybitsySource/README.md

 itsy bitsy is specifically geared towards maximizing your battery endurance from a full charge to 0.

 > Note: itsy bitsy is not intended for gamers or those seeking a sustained performance increase.
-In fact, in some cases, this module may even result in a very slight performance decrease on prolonged load for gaming and other demanding tasks.
+In fact, in some cases, this module may even result in a performance decrease on prolonged load for gaming and other demanding tasks.

-> The only reason we claim better UI performance is because it was a side-effect to disabling alot of logs and other unnecessary (for the end user) system components in pursuit for battery life.
+> The reason we claim better UI performance is because it was a side-effect to disabling alot of logs and other unnecessary (for the end user) system components in pursuit for battery life.

 ### Made for the average normal Android user going through their day-to-day life, itsy bitsy provides focus on battery life, without compromising on the user experience.